PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 ## Source code

-### Obtaining licenses
+### Obtaining licenses and source code

-The vendors should contact PDC (ragge@pdc.kth.se) to get access to a RLM license server at PDC for the benchmarking test, if required.
+The vendors should contact PDC (ragge@pdc.kth.se) to get access to a RLM license server at PDC and the PowerFLOW source code for the benchmarking test, if required.
 Version 6-2019 of Powerflow must be used for the benchmark.

-Powerflow 6-2019 can be acquired from [www.3ds.com](https://www.3ds.com/).

 ### Guidelines for Porting and Modifying the Source Code